Legally reviewed by:

 What Are California’s Hands-Free Driving Laws?

 California Vehicle Code 23123.5 establishes comprehensive restrictions on the use of handheld devices while driving.
 These laws apply to all drivers operating motor vehicles on California roads and carry specific penalties for violations.
+California has expanded these rules under what is commonly called the “no-touch phone law,” which prohibits any touching, tapping, or manipulation of a cell phone while driving — even at a red light — unless the device is operating entirely hands-free.

 Primary Restrictions for All Drivers

 The hands-free laws prohibit drivers from holding and operating wireless devices while driving.
 Drivers cannot use handheld phones for talking, texting, emailing, or accessing applications while their vehicle is in motion.
 The law requires hands-free technology, such as Bluetooth headsets, speakerphone functions, or voice-activated systems, for all phone communications.
+Prohibited conduct specifically includes tapping, swiping, scrolling, viewing notifications, and any physical interaction with a device — even briefly at a stoplight.

 Enhanced Restrictions for Young Drivers